-After obtaining the SPI device handle, you can use the SPI device management interface to access the SPI device to transmit and receive data.
+After obtaining the SPI device handle, you can use the SPI device management interface to access the SPI device and send and receive data.
 Messages can be transferred using the following function:

 struct rt_spi_message rt_spi_transfer_message(struct rt_spi_device device,struct rt_spi_message message)

-Parameter Description
+Parameter Describe

-Device SPI device handle
+device SPI device handle

-Message Message pointer
+message Message pointer

-Return -
+return -

 RT_NULL Successfully sent

 non-null pointer Send failed, return pointer to remaining unsent message

 This function can transmit a string of messages.
-The user can customize the values of each parameter of the message structure to be transmitted, which makes it easy to control the data transmission mode.
-The prototype of struct rt_spi_message is as follows:
+The user can customize the values of each parameter of the message structure to be transmitted, which makes it easy to control the data transmission mode. struct rt_spi_message prototype:

-stru struct rt_spi_message
+struct rt_spi_message

 {

 const void send_buf; // Send buffer pointer

 void recv_buf; // Receive buffer pointer

 rt_size_t length; // Number of bytes of data sent/received

 struct rt_spi_message next; // A pointer to the next message

 unsigned cs_take : 1; // Select

 unsigned cs_release :1; // Release

-}:
+};

-sendbuf is the send buffer pointer.
-When its value is RT_NULL, it means that the current transmission is in a receive-only state, and no data needs to be sent.
+sendbuf is the send buffer pointer, and when its value is RT_NULL, it means that the current transmission is in a receive-only state, and no data needs to be sent.

-recvbuf is the receive buffer pointer.
-When its value is RT_NULL, it means that this transmission is in a send-only state, and the received data does not need to be saved, so the received data is discarded directly.
+recvbuf is the pointer to the receive buffer.
+When its value is RT_NULL, it means that this transmission is in a sendonly state, and the received data does not need to be saved, so the received data is discarded directly.

-The unit of length is word, which means when the data length is 8 bits, each length occupies 1 byte; when the data length is 16 bits, each length occupies 2 bytes.
+The unit of length is word, that is, when the data length is 8 bits, each length occupies 1 byte; when the data length is 16 bits, each length occupies 2 bytes.